DrupalizeMe/drupal_user_guide/userguide_demo/README.txt

    is not present:

-   sudo apt-get install imagemagick yum install imagemagick
+   sudo apt-get install imagemagick sudo yum install imagemagick

-6. Install a local test Drupal site, running the version of Drupal you want to generate screen shots for.
+6. Install a local test Drupal site, running the version of Drupal you want to generate screen shots for (Drupal 8.0.x, 8.1.x, etc.).

 7. Put the entire parent project directory of this file (i.e., directory "user_guide") into the top-level 'modules' directory of your local Drupal site.

-8. Enable the Testing (simpletest) module in the Drupal site.
-Drush command: drush en simpletest
+8. Enable the Testing (simpletest) module in the Drupal site, as well as Language and Interface Translation.
+Drush command: drush en simpletest locale language

 MAKING SCREENSHOTS